ColinLeverger/machine-learning-python/README.md

     + V1: with standard scikit library,
     + V2: coded from scratch!

-For this first part, I worked with Valerian SALIOU (https://crisp.im).
+For this first part, I worked with Valerian SALIOU (founder at https://crisp.im).

 ### Modelling (second dataset)